ArieHein/terraform-train/azure/TF1/readme.md

 ## Overview

-This is a simple terraform script with a purpose of creating a Resource Group, a Web App and a Service Plan.
+This is a simple Terraform script with a purpose of creating a Resource Group, a Web App and a Service Plan.

 All values are hardcoded.
 In later examples we will use variables.